5 Days in New York City: Complete First-Timer Itinerary

 Is the New York CityPASS Worth It for 5 Days?

 With 5 days you have plenty of time to use all 5 CityPASS inclusions comfortably.
 The pass also provides skip-the-line access at Empire State and Top of the Rock.
-Note: The Met is not included — buy Met tickets separately (~$30 adult).
+Note: The Met is not included — buy Met tickets separately (about $30 adult).

 Worth buying.
 You'll save ~$29–$59 on the included attractions and gain skip-the-line access.
-Best strategy: add AMNH to Day 1 (near Central Park) and Top of the Rock to Day 4 (near MoMA) to maximize the pass.
+Best strategy: add AMNH to Day 2 (near Central Park) and Top of the Rock as a swap for Empire on Day 5 to maximize the pass.

 Book Tours & Activities in New York City